RichardPalme/fasm/README.md

 4. Register at gurobi.com and get your free academic license
 5. Log in and visit https://www.gurobi.com/downloads/licenses/
 6. Copy-paste the grbgetkey command into a terminal and hit enter.
 grbgetkey will ask where to store the license key.
-Make sure to store the license key in $HOME/gurobi950
+Make sure to store the license key in `$HOME/gurobi951/gurobi.lic`
-7. In a terminal, navigate to $HOME/gurobi951/linux64/src/build and write the following command:
+7. In a terminal, navigate to `$HOME/gurobi951/linux64/src/build` and write the following command:
 `make`
-8. Copy libgurobi_c++.a into the following folder: $HOME/gurobi951/linux64/lib
+8. Copy `libgurobi_c++.a` into the following folder: `$HOME/gurobi951/linux64/lib`

 ### Install Gedlib
 1. `cd external/gedlib`